 Understanding and responding to our mental health, and wellbeing needs, is something we believe in at Ashbrook Junior School.
 We aim to take away the stigma and negativity and help our pupils and families to talk openly.

 In this section of our website, we hope to share our activities and learning in school, as well as helpful advice, websites and contacts.
-If you would like to see anything added to this site, or to speak more about wellbeing and mental health, please ring school and speak to Lou Jenkins, the Ashbrook Mental Health First Aider, for a confidential chat.
+If you would like to see anything added to this site, or to speak more about wellbeing and mental health, please ring school and speak to Miss Julian or Mrs Johnstone, who are both Mental Health First Aiders, for a confidential chat.